open-edge-insights/video-ingestion/README.md

 # Image Ingestion

 The Image ingestion feature is mainly responsible for ingesting the images coming from a directory into the EII stack for further processing.
 OpenCV ingestor is used for supporting image ingestion.
-The image formats supported by this module are jpg, jpeg, bmp, png, ppm, dib, hdr, ras, pic, sr, pnm, pfm and jpe.
+The image formats supported by this module are jpg, jpeg, jpe, bmp and png.
-Please refer the below snip for configuring the [config.json](./congig.json) file for enabling the image ingestion feature.
+Please refer the below snip for configuring the [config.json](./config.json) file for enabling the image ingestion feature.

 * `OpenCV Ingestor`